-It creeps up on you slowly… You'll be minding your own business, enjoying a leisurely lunch, cuddling up on the sofa, or reading your favorite book on a sunlit bench when that feeling of dread starts to wash over you.
+It creeps up on you slowly… You'll be minding your own business, enjoying a leisurely lunch, cuddling up on the sofa, or reading your favourite book on a sunlit bench when that feeling of dread starts to wash over you.
 There's no rationale or external reason for the mild knotting of your stomach, tightness in your chest, and shallow breathing, but that doesn't make it any less real.
 Unfortunately this reaction isn't uncommon.
 In fact, it's so frequently felt it even has its own name: the Sunday scaries, also known as the Sunday blues.

 Lisa Sugar, Founder and President, PopSugar